top of page

 Connection as Leadership

 With the holidays here, kids are home more, school pressure is off, and the environment is often calmer.
-That makes this a powerful time to observe patterns, not fix behaviour.
+This makes it a powerful time to observe patterns, not fix behaviour.

 Connection as a Daily Way of Being